awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 1. Download [sample\-site\.zip](samples/sample-site.zip), unzip it, and open `scripts/search.js` in your favorite text editor\.

-1. Update the `apigatewayendpoint` variable to point to your API Gateway endpoint\.
-The endpoint takes the form of `https://some-id.execute-api.us-west-1.amazonaws.com/opensearch-api-test`\.
+1. Update the `apigatewayendpoint` variable to point to your API Gateway endpoint and add a backslash to the end of the given path\.
 You can quickly find the endpoint in API Gateway by choosing **Stages** and selecting the name of the API\.
+The `apigatewayendpoint` variable should take the form of `https://some-id.execute-api.us-west-1.amazonaws.com/opensearch-api-test`/\.

 1. Open `index.html` and try running searches for *thor*, *house*, and a few other terms\.
 ![\[A sample search for thor.\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/search-ui.png)